Commands

 See CLI documentation for more details about the server command and other available CLI options.

-in their metadata.
+The server continually polls the event store for new commands that have the asynchronous flag set to True in their metadata.
 When found, it dispatches them to the appropriate handlers, keeping track of processed commands to avoid duplicate processing.

 Workflow